 Limitations And Expiration

-While granting broad powers, a DPOA may include specific limitations set by the principal.
+While granting broad powers, a DPOA may include specific limitations the principal sets.
 These restrictions help prevent misuse and ensure decisions align with the principal’s intentions.
 However, state laws influence the scope of allowed powers.
 The DPOA doesn’t expire due to the principal’s incapacity but ends upon death.
 Legal revocation by the principal, if mentally competent, can also terminate a DPOA.
 Consulting an attorney helps tailor any limitations to fit individual preferences and comply with state regulations.

 Importance Of A Durable Power Of Attorney